mia-platform/documentation/docs/software-catalog/manage-items/overview.md

 - **`imageUrl`** and **`supportedByImageUrl`**: respectively the image that will be associated with the item and the image that will be associated with the company that has produced it.
 - **`version`**: the version of the item.
 It is an object composed by the following properties:
   - **`name`** (required): the actual version of the item.
 We suggest to use the [Semantic Versioning](https://semver.org/) format.
-  - **`releaseNote`**: a release note that will be displayed to the user when selecting the item during creation or updates based on Marketplace items in a Console project; includes information about the changes introduced by the new version.
+  - **`releaseNote`**: a release note that will be displayed to the user when selecting the item during creation or updates based on items in a Console project; includes information about the changes introduced by the new version.
   - **`security`**: a boolean to indicate if the item is security-related

 Each item is identified by the values of the **`tenantId`**, the **`itemId`** and the **`version`** name properties.
-So, when you need to create a new Marketplace item, be sure to provide unique values for these properties.
+So, when you need to create a new item, be sure to provide unique values for these properties.

 :::info
-To upload the *image* and *supportedByImage*, you can use the `miactl marketplace apply` command adding the respective `image` and `supportedByImage` keys to the object.
+To upload the *image* and *supportedByImage*, you can also use the `miactl marketplace apply` command adding the respective `image` and `supportedByImage` keys to the object.

 Refer to the [related miactl documentation](/cli/miactl/30_commands.md#apply) to know the exact specifications of such object.
 :::